EclipsingLines/trackjammer-user-manual/getting-started/basic-operation.md

 ### Adding and Removing Steps

-- **Software**: Click any step in the pattern grid to toggle it on/off
-- **Launchpad**: Press any pad in the main 8x8 grid to toggle that step
+- **Launchpad**: Press any pad in the main 8x8 grid to toggle that step, long pressing a pad selects that step
-- **Visual Feedback**: Active steps appear brighter/colored, inactive steps are dim
+- **Visual Feedback**: Active steps appear brighter/colored, inactive steps are dim, selected steps blink

 ![Step Editing](docs/img/step-editing-example.jpg)
 *Before and after example of adding steps to create a new pattern*